bc-dapp/steem/README.md

 # TODO:

+- [x] Generate blocks for steem
-- Figure out what really happens when adding new unrelated witness
+- [ ] Figure out what really happens when adding new unrelated witness
-- UI (check steem/condenser)
+- [ ] UI (check steem/condenser)